 All staff working in the setting have a secure knowledge and understanding of safeguarding children and how to manage their behaviour.
 Robust recruitment procedures are in place to check the suitability of all staff working with the children.
 All staff are appropriately vetted and the relevant details are recorded and logged to show when checks were carried out.
-Children are safeguarded because they are cared for by staff who are appropriately checked and aware of the nursery's policies and procedures.
+All staff have a through knowledge of safeguarding and whistle blowing and as a result know what to do if they have concerns about a child's welfare.
+The manager is proactive in changing policies and procedures to reflect changes to legislation and after reviews of staff practice.
+For example, recent changes have been to the nappy changing procedures to ensure it is even more robust.
+In addition, to make areas of the garden safer, risk assessments have resulted in changes to the resources.

-Staff benefit from regular supervisions and the manager keeps track of staff development to promote their training needs.
+Staff benefit from regular supervision and the manager keeps track of staff development to promote their training needs.
 Staff attend regular training to enhance practice and promote children's learning and welfare.
 A robust induction system is in place to support all new staff who work in the nursery.
 Staff are effectively deployed around the nursery to maintain ratios and to keep children safe.
 Staff successfully evaluate their planning to make sure it meets the learning and development needs of the children that attend.
 All staff are fully involved in all aspects of the evaluation to bring about the best possible outcomes for children.
 Staff work very closely with parents and they regularly share information with them about the progress their children are making.
 Staff provide daily feedback and work with parents and carers if they have any concerns about their children's development.
-Staff also work closely with other agencies that are involved in the children's care.
+Staff work closely with other agencies that are involved in the children's care.
 This provides good continuity of care and learning for all of the children.

-The nursery's self-evaluation of practice is strong.
+The self-evaluation of practice is strong.
 Staff involve parents by gathering their views on the service they provide.
 They also assess the activities to make sure they are meeting the children's individual needs.
 Staff use the children's participation in activities to gauge their interests and what needs adapting to further meet their individual needs.
 Staff are very responsive to the users of the service that they provide.
-The nursery also works closely with the head teacher and staff to complete development plans.
-They have clearly defined targets set that they work towards.
+Staff work closely with the head teacher and staff to complete development plans.
+They are working towards clearly defined targets.
 The provider is fully involved in all aspects of the evaluation to bring about the best possible outcomes for children.